farrokhkarimi/ai/README.md

 FC: (the previous layer number of nodes * the next layer number of nodes) + the next layer number of biases
 CNNs: (kernel size (w*h) * number of channels * number of filters) + number of biases

+**Conv Feature Map Size:**
+The size of the convoluted matrix is given by C=((I-F+2P)/S)+1, where C is the size of the Convoluted matrix, I is the size of the input matrix, F is the size of the filter matrix and P is the padding applied to the input matrix.

 # Author
 https://farrokhkarimi.github.io/